 Regardless of the size of the FBO, quick and unobtrusive security and immigration checks will be made, in addition to the pre-clearance that has already taken place.

 Then you will walk out to board your aircraft if is parked directly outside (it often will be).
 Or if you are flying in a larger private jet aircraft, you may have a short ride in a courtesy vehicle to the main airport ramp.
 At some airports passengers can drive their own vehicle up to the aircraft steps.

 FBOs also provide a range of services to crew and aircraft including aircraft maintenance; hangars; refueling; de-icing; crew rest areas and crew accommodation.

 But it’s not always a case of bigger means better.
-Each FBO will have its own niche.
+A successful FBO will develop its own identity or niche.
 Some look to compete on fuel pricing, others for exceptional VVIP services for royalty, heads of state or other high profile travellers.

-Paris Le Bourget, Europe’s busiest private jet airport, has more FBOs than any other airport in the world, offering a choice of eight.
-London Luton Airport offers a choice of three FBOs, while Teterboro Airport in New York has five.
+Sometimes FBO brands will compete, side-by-side at the same airport.
+Airports serving major cities will often offer a number of FBOs tin one location.
+Paris Le Bourget, Europe’s busiest private jet airport, has eight – more than any other airport in the world.
+London Luton Airport offers a choice of three, while Teterboro Airport in New York has five.

 For advice on which FBO to choose for your private charter flight, contact our expert Flight Team or call us (24 hours) on +44 1747 642 777.